-7This transition is similar to the comparative static transition in the New Economic Geography models due to population growth or a transport cost decrease; see Krugman (1991).
+ography models due to population growth or a transport cost decrease; see Krugman (1991).
 However, unlike the models of the New Economic Geography, our model does not use transport cost or product differentiation.
 Instead, it features asymmetric information, adverse selection, and a rather standard competitive contracting environment.
 It is analytically solvable, in contrast with the models of the New Economic Geography (aside from those employing quasi-linear utility).

-8DeCoster and Strange (1993) provide an interesting model featuring asymmetric information and agglomeration.
+6DeCoster and Strange (1993) provide an interesting model featuring asymmetric information and agglomeration.
 However, the underlying driving force for agglomeration is the presence of exogenous natural advantages of certain locations.